 Professor Mihály Kökény, M.D., PhD.
 (1950), former Hungarian Minister of Health, trained for medicine, cardiology, health care management and political sciences.
 He joined the staff of the Hungarian health ministry in 1979.
 He was elected to the Hungarian Parliament in 1994 and served there between 1994 and 2010.
 He was working in various government positions including Secretary of State (1994-1996, 2002-3), Health and Welfare Minister (1996-98, 2003-4), Government Commissioner for public health coordination (2004-2006).
 In the Parliament he was the Chairman of the Health Committee (1998-2002, 2006-2010).
 Regarding his performance he elaborated the first national public health programme in Hungary (1987) as an advisor of the deputy prime minister.
 As health minister he initiated major reforms including downsizing the hospital sector and regulating the pharmaceutical market as well as involvement of private sector to health development.
 He also submitted significant pieces of health legislation to the Parliament.
 His international activities covers a broad field of health promotion, environment and health and health care reforms as WHO, EU, OECD and World Bank consultant and speaker of major conferences.
 From 2008 until 2011 he served as a Member of the Executive Board of WHO, from 2010 he was the Chairman of the Board.
 Currently he works as a health policy consultant.
 He is Senior Fellow of the Global Health Centre at the Graduate Institute of International and Development Studies, Geneva, and contributes to global health diplomacy education and research.
 He is also a lecturer at the University of Debrecen, Faculty of Public Health in Hungary (on global health and health policy).
 As a Senior Policy Advisor to the Regional Director of the WHO’s European Region he assists national health policy planning in selected Member States in addition to working in a couple of regional projects.

-Dr Jovan Kurbalija is the founding director of DiploFoundation and Head of the Geneva Internet Platform.
-He is a former diplomat with a professional and academic background in international law, diplomacy, and information technology.
-In 1992, he established the Unit for IT and Diplomacy at the Mediterranean Academy of Diplomatic Studies in Malta.
-In 2002, after more than ten years of successful work in training, research, and publishing, the Unit evolved into DiploFoundation.
+Dr Jovan Kurbalija is the Founding Director of DiploFoundation and the Head of the Geneva Internet Platform.
+A former diplomat, Dr Kurbalija has a professional and academic background in international law, diplomacy, and information technology.
+He has been a pioneer in the field of cyber diplomacy since 1992 when he established the Unit for Information Technology and Diplomacy at the Mediterranean Academy of Diplomatic Studies in Malta.

 Christopher Lamb is Special Adviser to the Australian Red Cross and the IFRC.
 He also has advisory responsibilities with many National Societies, business groups, and universities.
 He is also president of the Australia-Myanmar Institute and holds positions with several NGOs and foundations.
 As Special Adviser on International Relations for the IFRC until his retirement in June 2010, he was responsible for the diplomatic positioning of the IFRC and National Red Cross and Red Crescent Societies in the international intergovernmental and non-governmental communities.
 He coordinated the development of IFRC positions in various humanitarian and political fields, supporting the work of National Societies in these respects through the development of the IFRC’s policy on humanitarian diplomacy.
 Before joining IFRC in 2000, he was an Australian diplomat and Ambassador to Myanmar, Serbia, Romania and the Former Yugoslav Republic of Macedonia, after serving in several multilateral and bilateral posts and as foreign ministry legal adviser.